499602D2/tg-launchbot/README.md

 and tons of other things!

-**📃 Basic instructions**
+## Basic instructions

-Install the Python3 dependencies with pip, using the requirements.txt file found in the repository: `python3 -m pip install -R requirements.txt`.
+Clone the repository and install the Python3 dependencies with pip, using the requirements.txt file found in the repository: `python3 -m pip install -R requirements.txt`.

 LaunchBot also requires a running redis server instance.
 Redis is used to reduce disk accesses, as redis is an in-memory (caching) database, compared to the sqlite database sitting on the disk.
 This should help the longevity of cheap flash storage media, like SD-cards, while also improving latency.